-In accordance with the CAO policy, the case will now be transferred to the CAO Compliance function.
+In accordance with the CAO Policy6, CAO is now transferring the case to the Compliance function.

 This conclusion report provides an overview of the assessment and dispute resolution process, and offers some reflections and lessons learned from the process.

 BACKGROUND